-Today the need for professional standards for bilingual educators continues to be urgent in light of the enduring increase in the number of students who are emergent bilinguals (García, Kleifgen and Falchi, 2008) in the United States schools (Irizarry, 2011; National Center for Educational Statistics, 2014; National Clearinghouse for English Language Acquisition, 2006).
-Along with these demographic changes.
-New York State, among other states, is experiencing an expansion of school programs that use two or more languages as mediums of instruction (Menken & Solorza, 2014).
-This expansion is triggered by a variety of factors, including economic interdependency of nations around the world, federal government support for dual bilingual education, a constant influx of new immigrant students into our schools, and a desire of middle and upper class parents in certain geographical areas to educate their children bilingually (de Jong, 2011).
-The strategic advocacy done by educators, parents, and community groups working with multilingual learners has also been instrumental in the maintenance and increase of bilingual education programs (Dubetz, 2014; Dubetz & de Jong, 2011; Fishman, 1991; Santiago-Negrón, 2012).
+Second, along with these demographic changes, New York State, among other states, is experiencing an expansion of school programs that use two or more languages as mediums of instruction (Menken & Solorza, 2014; Veiga, 2018).
+This expansion is triggered by a variety of factors, including economic interdependency of nations around the world, federal government support for dual bilingual education, a constant influx of new immigrant students into our schools, and a desire of middle and upper-class parents in certain geographical areas to educate their children bilingually (de Jong, 2011).
+The strategic advocacy done by educators, parents, and community groups working with multilingual learners has also been instrumental in the maintenance and increase of bilingual education programs (Dubetz, 2014; Dubetz & de Jong, 2011; Fishman, 1991; May, 2011; Santiago-Negrón, 2012).